maxDcb/maxDcb.github.io/BuildingAModernC2/Part1TeamServerAndArchitecture.md

 * Built-in streaming for long-running sessions and large file transfers.
 * Language-agnostic clients (the client could be C/C++, Go, Python, Nim...).

-All gRPC endpoints are protected by **TLS**.
+All gRPC endpoints are protected by **TLS** and Authentication.
 Certificates are configured in the TeamServer config (see earlier).

 All procedures and messages between client and server are defined here: `libs/libGrpcMessages/src/TeamServerApi.proto`